HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

 To implement your own login portlet after capturing the required security credentials, your code must call the public portlet service as documented in [Interface LoginService](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/spi_docs/com/ibm/portal/portlet/service/login/LoginService.html){target="_blank"}.

-If you only want to customize the flow of the login - like call external validation - you can also consider writing a login filter as documented here: https://help.hcl-software.com/digital-experience/8.5/admin-system/adauthflt.html
+If you only want to customize the flow of the login (for example, calling external validation), you can also consider writing a login filter.
+For more information, see [Configuring authentication filters](../../../../config_portal_behavior/auth_filters/index.md).

 1. To implement a login portlet with Rational Application Developer (RAD) or Eclipse or another Java development tool, add the following to your build path as an external JAR file: